 Note: Click on any listing for an event on our website or mobile app to see virtual in-seat views before purchasing tickets.
 This season, TickPick is providing fans with its new patented and interactive system that gives the user a full, 360-degree in-seat view that they can utilize before picking their seats!

-- Seat Numbers – Low seat numbers are on right hand side of the section and high seat numbers are on the left hand side.
-For example seat #1 in section 22 is on the aisle next to section 21.
+- Seat Numbers – Low seat numbers are on the right-hand side of the section and high seat numbers are on the left-hand side.
+For example, seat #1 in section 22 is on the aisle next to section 21.
 So seat #1 in section 2 is on the aisle adjacent to section 1.
-Most rows have up to 18 seats per a row in the loge sections.
+Most rows have up to 18 seats per row in the loge sections.